-If you are running Search campaigns, Display campaigns, and/or Discover campaigns then most probably you also have set up responsive ads.
-For each responsive search ad you can set up multiple headlines and descriptions and for the responsive display ads, you are also required to upload photos and videos.
+If you are running any of the campaign types in Google Ads today, then most probably you also have set up a responsive ad.
+For each responsive ad you can set up multiple headlines and descriptions and for the responsive display ads, you are also required to upload photos and videos.

 This is how to check the individual performance rate for each asset: